Working in a hostel is by far one of the easiest and best ways to travel for longer without burning a hole in your pocket.

 It is also worth paying attention to how much work you are actually doing in exchange for a free bed – some hostels will expect you to work long hours in exchange for a €5 bed, and so you should ask yourself if it is really worth it.

-What are the benefits of working at a hostel?
+What are the benefits of working in a hostel?

 Now, you might be reading this and thinking ‘this is insane – why would anyone work a 12 hour shift for some free drinks and a bed?’